astonzhang/d2l-1day/README.md

 ## Awards

-Winners will be granted with a phone tool icon!
+Participants will be granted with a [phone tool icon](https://phonetool.amazon.com/awards/96139/award_icons/108886).
+The winners will win a full set of "mini Amazon Go" hardwares, so you can play with it any time.